NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/sneaky-key.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "22"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:1` (manipulate)  **Requirements** You are trained in Thievery  * * *  This small silver skeleton key can be pinned to armor or a sleeve.
   When you turn the key to activate it, you gain a +1 status bonus to Thievery checks to [[Actions/Pick a Lock|Pick a Lock]] for 1 minute.
 The first time you get a success or critical success on an attempt to Pick a Lock, you achieve one additional success toward opening a complex lock.  [[Equipment Effects/Effect_ Sneaky Key|Effect: Sneaky Key]]"
 powerTitle1:
 actionEconomy1:
 type1: